makerdao/mips/MIP39/mip39.md

 - Settling outstanding debts both to contributors and external actors/services.
 - Returning unused funds.

 Unwinding compensation will transfer to the Retiring/Interim Facilitator upon completion.
 The compensation is set to be 33% of the annual salary of the Facilitator of the Core Unit that is being offboarded, as per its latest ratified budget.
+If the Core Unit budget is not public or cannot be accessed, a fallback budget is recommended.
+Compensation parameters could be set to Full-time, moderate facilitator experience, using a recent transparent budget as a reference.

 #### Permissions